 Eventually the 40% of borrowers not making payments will be forced to start paying something.
 I think it’s highly reasonable to assume that the default percentage rises to 20% over a long period of time.
 Given that the current federal student loan portfolio stands at about $1.2 trillion, I think it’s a very conservative estimate that $100 billion of federal student loans will default.
 Assume that the collection rate on this debt is 50%, so we have an additional $50 billion in costs for the federal student loan program.

 Political Pressure Will Cause ‘Fraudulent College Debt’ to be Wiped Away

-As I mentioned earlier, there are a bunch of colleges, for profit and not for profit, that are manipulating the default rate to avoid a similar fate as ITT Tech.
-Eventually they’ll be exposed as students’ deferment and forbearance periods expire.
+As I mentioned earlier, there are a ton of colleges, for profit and not for profit, that are manipulating the default rate to avoid a similar fate as ITT Tech.
+Eventually, they’ll be exposed as students’ deferment and forbearance periods expire.
 If it doesn’t happen in this upcoming administration, then it will happen in a future one.
 Debt from these institutions could also be wiped away.